nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 for defenses that require more overhead, and/or for the deployment of optional negotiated application-layer delays on either the server or the client side.

-XXX: mention the utility of the C struct representation as input to an optimization problem, such as GAN/GA.

 ## 2. Creating a New Padding Machine